Ashley-Ann-Benoy/Digital-Stethoscope/README.md

 We took a step-by-step approach.
 - We started by simulating an amplifier circuit using LT Spice and tweaking the values to meet our requirements.
 - We then put together the circuit on a breadboard to confirm our results.
+- We then went ahead with schematic building on KiCAD 8.0.
+After which we ran an ERC to check if everything was connected properly.
+-

 ## Simulation Results
 ![WhatsApp Image 2025-05-11 at 23 04 28](https://github.com/user-attachments/assets/676283ac-7c9b-4407-b349-a52547164ac3)